3rdvision/cogsi-18-19/README.md

 **individual repository**

 Each student will have an individual repository.
 Students should use this repository for their development.

-Only the contents of these repositories are used for assessment!
+Each student will have a Student Team Number.
+The number of the lab class and the Student Team Number will be used to identify the student individual repository.
+For instance, for the student with Student Team Number 3 of the lab class 2 the individual repository will have the name: **cogsi-rep-17-18-g2-s3**

 Students should use Bitbucket Issues to reference their work/commits in the repository.
 They should commit regularly.